Über bksmrt

 Basic information

 The detail view shows cover, title, author(s), ISBN, publisher, publication year, language, and the list price (if known).
-Book metadata comes from the shared catalogue — it is identical for all users who own the same ISBN.
+Alongside it you'll see a placeholder for the estimated resale value — the actual valuation will follow as a Pro feature.
+Book metadata comes from the shared catalogue and is identical for all users who own the same ISBN.

 Editing location, format & condition

 Tap "Edit" to change the location (room and shelf), format (Paperback, Hardcover, E-book, Audiobook, Other), condition, and personal rating (1–5 stars) plus notes.
-Each change is logged as a new entry in the book's history.
+Your changes are saved directly to the book.

 Reading status